 FYI: when people say the word Huskies, they're usually referring to a Siberian Husky, which is the most commonly known Husky dog.
 Ranking at No. 15 on the American Kennel Club's (AKC) 2020 list of most popular dog breeds, it's easy to see why the Siberian Husky has captured the hearts of many!

-If you want to bring home one of these beautiful purebred dogs, keep in mind that dog food (even dry food), vaccinations, and veterinary care for health issues can cost just as much as any dog, but huskies themselves are much more expensive than labradors or mixed breeds.
+If you want to bring home one of these beautiful purebred dogs, keep in mind that dog food (even dry food), vaccinations, supplements, and veterinary care for health issues can cost just as much as any dog, but huskies themselves are much more expensive than labradors or mixed breeds.
 Potential pet parents should keep in mind that as beautiful as Huskies are, they are not a breed for everyone; make sure to do your homework before bringing one home!
 Here is what a Siberian Husky puppy will cost you.

 How Much Do Huskies Cost?

-While the pricing of Siberian Huskies differs greatly on things such as location, breed lineage, and a breeder versus a private sale (like pet stores), the average Siberian Husky price won't run you and your wallet up too much -- to be a dog owner to a Husky, you should expect to pay around $800 to $1500 give or take, with the average cost range of a quality puppy being from $800 to $1200 in most states.
+While Siberian Husky puppy prices differ greatly on things such as location, breed lineage, and a breeder versus a private sale (like pet stores), the average Siberian Husky price won't run you and your wallet up too much.
+But as with most pets, there is a pretty wide price range.
+Potential Husky dog owners should expect to pay around $800 to $1500 give or take, with the average cost range of a quality puppy being from $800 to $1200 in most states.

 Of course, Husky puppy costs will largely depend on whether you go through a reputable breeder, a backyard breeder, or if you go to a pet store.
 Though many states no longer allow puppies to be adopted through pet stores anymore.

 Pro tip: Siberian Husky dogs with better bloodlines or a higher pedigree will cost you more!
 A purebred Siberian husky costs up to $2,500 especially if you are looking at show-quality dogs.